CompArchCam/ghost-threading-eval-micro2025/figure6/README.md

 # the first and second arguments select the two cores used
 ./run.sh 0 1
 ```
-This script executes the related binaries and store the results in `energy_saving.csv`.
-The
+This script executes the related binaries and store the results in `figure6.pdf` and `speedup.csv`.
+The execution
-energy consumption of each benchmark can be checked in `energy.csv`.
-On my system this took
-around 26 hours.
+time of each benchmark can be checked in `time.csv`.
+On my system this took around 26 hours.

 ## (Optional) Speed up the experiment process
 To accelerate the experiment process, one optional solution is to reduce the repeat time of